 Here you can find information on how to make a student card or buy a university ring.
 You can also find out more about the University of Tartu Library and what it can offer and find out more about Tartu's residence halls.
 Happy hunting!

-You can find additional information about the Student Village on its home page http://campus.ee/?lang=en.
-Open university students are not guaranteed housing in the university's residence halls.
+You can find additional information about the Student Village on its home page campus.ee/en/ Open university students are not guaranteed housing in the university's residence halls.

 You can view and search the University of Tartu library catalogue in ESTER, the unified Estonian Academic Library.
 You need a UT library card or an identity card to check out books.
 Books need to be either turned in on time or extended by contacting the librarian via e-mail or phone call.
-The University of Tartu Library's address is W. Struve 1 (http://utlib.ut.ee/index.php?chlang=eng)
+The University of Tartu Library's street address is W. Struve 1 Homepage can be found here.

-The Estonian Student Identification Card is free and first-year students get it at the beginning of the academic year from the institute's Academic Affairs Specialist Aigi Hommik (aigi.hommik [ät] ut.ee).
-If you wish to extend your student card, you should also turn to the academic affairs specialist.
-Students who have an International Student Identification Card (ISIC) can get many discounts in Estonia and abroad.
-You can apply for an ISIC card at: https://www.minukool.ee/?language=EN.
+Estonian Student Card is a student ID in Estonia and it provides some student discounts in Estonia (e.g. public transport).
+With the Estonian Student Card you can not use discounts for an ISIC card and it proves your student ID only in Estonia.
+More information here Students who have an International Student Identification Card (ISIC) can get many discounts in Estonia and abroad.
+You can apply for an ISIC card here.
 If you wish to obtain an SEB or Swedbank student bank card, you should contact the respective bank.

 International Student Ambassadors (ISA) is mostly volunteer-based programme and was first established in 2012.
 We are the international degree-seeking students studying at the UT.
 ISA helps prospective students get to know the university as well as lifestyle in Tartu.
 They can answer your questions or share real experiences of living and studying in Tartu, and they make sure that you feel welcome at the university from the very beginning.